europlanet-gmap/data_site/README.md

 # TODO

 - [ ] Make a frontpage (index) with a minimal form (eg, "{ name: <> }")
+- [ ] Use Flask-email to send out emails

 # modules to consider